 Mental Health in your life abroad

 Wherever you lay your head at night, you should look out for your mental health.
 There are a lot of unique challenges for expats, so some extra work may be necessary in this department.
-In the first month of life abroad, many issues can creep up like homesickness, culture shock and significant stress.
-Here are some tips for how to cope with moving to a new country.
+In the first month of life abroad, many issues can creep up like homesickness, culture shock, and significant stress.
+If left unchecked, it can even turn into expat depression.
+Here are some tips on how to cope with moving to a new country.

 Be Proud of your new life abroad

 Celebrate yourself and what you’ve done.
 Very few people can say they’ve picked up and moved to a new country.
 Going from the nation you were born in and know well to a foreign country you don’t understand is a major accomplishment.
 It’s brave!
 It’s something very few people even think of – so love yourself for that (even when it’s scary).
 I write more about this celebration of moving away in the post Expat Advice – Leaving Loved ones Behind.
 Check it out.

 It’s natural to have self-doubt about a major decision.
 You SHOULD question yourself and your actions, but don’t get consumed.
 As an expat, you’re going to face a lot of challenges so optimism is crucial.
 It doesn’t mean you can’t or shouldn’t get down, but some days you’ll have to do a little more self-affirmation.